bongoslav/restaurant-finder/README.md

-When finished the app should allow a user to do CRUD operations for a restaurants app.
+App under development.
+Currently focusing on the server side.
+I have set up basic GitHub actions for CI/CD, will update when tests are ready.

-server side is built with Express, TS, postgreSQL, Sequelize \
+server is built with Express, TypeScript, PostgreSQL, Sequelize, Jest w/ Supertest for testing, Cloudinary for image storage \
-client side is built with React and TailwindCSS (no TS for now)
+client is built with React and TailwindCSS (no TS for now)